Find Schools

 • Aerospace Medicine Physician

-In the United States, there were 372,400 jobs for Preventive Medicine Physician in 2016.
+There were about 372,400 jobs for Preventive Medicine Physician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Preventive Medicine Physician by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+There will be an estimated 14,300 positions for Preventive Medicine Physician per year.

 undefined